arboleya/coffee-toaster/README.md

 ### HTTP Folder

-The folder path to reach your debug file through http, in case it is not<BR>
-inside your root directory.
-Imagine that the 'www' is your root folder, and<BR>
-you have a 'js' folder inside of it with your 'debug.js' file inside of it.
+The folder path to reach your debug file through http, in case it is not inside your root directory.
+Imagine that the 'www' is your root folder, and you have a 'js' folder inside of it with your 'debug.js' file inside of it.

 Following this case you'd just need to inform 'js' as your http folder.

-So the declarations inside the debug boot loader will follow this location<BR>
-in order to import your scripts in debug mode, prepending your http folder<BR>
-to all file paths.
+So the declarations inside the debug boot loader will follow this location in order to import your scripts in debug mode, prepending your http folder to all file paths.

 Your release file will not be affected by this property.